JackGoBrr/VersatilleKnowledgeBase/Bungeecord.md

 # An introduction to BungeeCord
 Ever wanted to create a multiple-server network?
-Well Bungeecord (Bungee) is here to help!
+Well Bungeecord is here to help!
 BungeeCord is a smaller server instance that creates a proxy for your players to connect and move around servers connected to your network.

 BungeeCord can be really confusing to setup, but with this set of guides, you'll be up and running like a charm in no time!